 want to purchase a company or certain assets of a company

 What is an asset purchase agreement?

 An asset purchase agreement (APA) is a type of Business Purchase Agreement.
 It is made between a buyer and seller and sets out the terms and conditions of the purchase of a business’ assets.
 For more information, read Asset purchase agreements.

 What is the difference between an APA and a SPA?

 An APA deals with the assets of a business.
 These can include property, contracts, equipment and resources.
-Purchasing the assets of a company does not give you control over that company.
+Purchasing a company's assets does not give you control over that company.

 An SPA deals with the sale of shares in a business.
-Depending on the proportion sold to the buyer this could be a controlling stake or the entire business.
-The buyer would also be entitled to a share of the profits of the business.
+Depending on the proportion sold to the buyer, this could be a controlling stake or the entire company.
+The buyer would also be entitled to a share of the company’s profits.